-The following are the symptoms to be aware of about 3 to 14 days after an infected mosquito bites a person and transmits the West Nile virus:
+The symptoms to be aware of about three to 14 days after an infected mosquito bites a person and transmits the West Nile virus are as follows:

 Prevention of mosquito bites is key to avoiding infection with West Nile virus.
 The CDC recommends the following:

 If a person develops any of the symptoms described above about three to 14 days after mosquito bite(s) occur, they should seek medical care for diagnosis and treatment.
 Although there is no specific West Nile virus treatment or vaccine available for humans, medical management and treatment of the symptoms early on may reduce complications or the severity of the disease.